-Agricultural exports are particularity exposed to events outside of their control such as weather conditions or geopolitical issues.
-These have a fundamentally damaging affect on global supply and demand and consequently commodity prices.
+Agricultural exports are particularity exposed to events outside of their control, such as weather conditions or geopolitical issues.
+These have a fundamentally damaging effect on global supply and demand and consequently commodity prices.
 Irish producers are highly exposed due to our level of exports.
-Input costs including labour are higher than in most EU countries.
-In January 2019 Eurostat data indicates that Ireland have the second highest minimum wages (per month) after Luxembourg.
+Input costs, including labour, are higher than in most EU countries.
+In January 2020 Eurostat data indicates that Ireland has the second highest minimum wages (per month) after Luxembourg.

 This is very evident in the UK market where our mushroom producers compete against Polish mushrooms for market share.
-The monthly minimum wage in Ireland is 3.08 times that of the monthly minimum wage in Poland.
+The monthly minimum wage in Ireland is three times that of the monthly minimum wage in Poland.
 In a sector, where labour accounts for 45% of total input costs, this represents a significant disadvantage to Irish producers.
-In the domestic market our vegetable and fruit producers compete against imports from the UK and Spain in particular.
-The minimum wage in these countries are €8.60/hr and €4.76/hr respectively, which again illustrates our disadvantage in relation to competitiveness on input costs across the single market.
+In the domestic market, our vegetable and fruit producers compete against imports from the UK and Spain in particular.
+The minimum wage in these countries is significantly lower than in Ireland, which again illustrates our disadvantage in relation to competitiveness on input costs across the single market.